 Uninstall Unused and Outdated Apps

 If you aren’t sure what you’ve got hidden on your phone or device, newer versions of Google’s Play Store make it pretty easy to check which apps have and haven’t been used in a while.
 Open up the Play Store from your app drawer or from your home screen, and slide the left menu open (or hit the menu button in the top-left corner).
 At the top of the menu, hit “My apps and games” to open the list of all your apps.
 By default, this page opens on your recently-updated apps—however, we need to view your installed apps.
 Swipe to the right or select the “Installed” tab from the top of the menu.
-Google Play will display every app you have installed on your device, along with sorting options off to the right of your device.
-Typically, Google Play shows this in “Alphabetical” mode; we want to select “Last Used,” which will show your apps from most-recently opened to least-recently opened.
+Google Play will display every app you have installed on your device, along with sorting options shown off to the right of your device.
+Typically, Google Play shows this in “Alphabetical” mode but we want to select “Last Used,” which will show your apps from most-recently opened to least-recently opened.

 From here, you can view the apps most recently used by your device.
 You’ll probably see apps like your texting app, your camera app, your launcher (if you use a third-party launcher), and even your email app up top, but the father down your list you scroll, you’ll begin to see apps you haven’t used for months.
 Some of the apps at the bottom of your list might be system apps that can’t be uninstalled, and don’t worry, we’ll cover those further down this list.
-Continue scrolling up this list from the bottom of your list, and you’ll find applications taking up space and system resources on your phone that you might’ve forgotten were ever on your device.
+Continue scrolling up this list from the bottom and you’ll find applications taking up space and system resources on your phone that you might’ve forgotten were ever on your device.
 When you find an app you don’t want to keep installed on your device, tap on the application name in your menu.
 This will bring up an option at the bottom of the screen to open or update, but simply tap the name one more time, then hit “Uninstall” on the app page inside Google Play.

 Uninstalling Multiple Apps at Once

 It can be a pretty frustrating experience to try to remove multiple apps from your device.
 Uninstalling through the Play Store works well enough, but it can be frustrating to move back and forth between the list of apps to uninstall and the actual information page for each app.
-Removing apps from your app drawer on your device is even more frustrating, as you have to move your finger between apps, dragging them to the uninstall shortcut on your display and having to find the next app to uninstall in a full list of content.
+Removing apps from the app drawer on your device is even more frustrating, as you have to move your finger between apps, dragging them to the uninstall shortcut on your display and then having to find the next app to uninstall in a full list of content.

 Here’s the good news: uninstalling can be made a whole lot easier on Android with the help of a shortcut application from Google Play.
 App uninstallers exist in spades on the Play Store, each offering an “easy” way to uninstall the apps from your devices.
-In many ways, they act like the Control Panel interface on Windows, allowing you to select apps to uninstall from a list that can be sorted to your heart’s content, but without the slow uninstall process that still plagues Windows to this day.
+They act like the Control Panel interface on Windows, allowing you to select apps to uninstall from a list that can be sorted to your heart’s content, but without the slow and tedious uninstall process that still plagues Windows to this day.
 With all the choices available to Google Play users, it can be tough to figure out which uninstaller is the right one to use—especially when some of the uninstaller applications come with ads or other processes that can slow down your phone even more.

 If you want to try out a bunch of app uninstallers, you’re more than welcome to browse the list.
 But for those looking for a single recommendation, we’ve spent the last few months using NoAd Uninstaller.
 That app, unfortunately, has been removed from the Play Store, but you can find an APK of it right here.
 However, for those looking to stick purely to the Play Store for their applications, you might want to check out Uninstaller – No Ads, No Pain on the Play Store, which offers the same functionality as NoAd Uninstaller but with a better, more intuitive interface.
-Whichever you choose to install on your device, they both make uninstalling multiple applications at once a breeze, without interrupting the uninstall process with ads like most of the apps on the Play Store.
+Whichever you choose to install on your device, they both make uninstalling multiple applications at once a breeze.
+This app also does it without interrupting the uninstall process with ads like most of the apps on the Play Store.

-Once you’ve uninstalled the apps on your phone, you might want to restart your device, simply to clear out any additional files still being using your memory.
+Once you’ve uninstalled the apps on your phone, you might want to restart your device simply to clear out any additional files still being using your memory.
 But what about the apps that shipped with your phone, the ones you can’t remove?
 Don’t worry, we have advice for those too.

 Disable Unused System Apps